 Yes.
 GSC travel awards can be used to pay for expenses not covered by your department.

-All receipts turned in for reimbursement must have your signature on them indicating authenticity.
+All receipts submitted for reimbursement must have your signature on them indicating authenticity.
 Airfare and registration receipts are often sent via email.
-These can be printed off and then signed.
-Receipts are not required for meal or personal vehicle mileage reimbursement.
+These can be printed and then signed.
+Receipts are not required for personal vehicle mileage reimbursement.

-I won’t be able to turn in my post-travel reimbursement packet within the 1 month time frame.
-Can I submit my packet later?
+I won’t be able to submit my post-travel reimbursement materials by the 10 business day deadline.
+Can I submit my materials later?

-Yes, but you must email firstname.lastname@example.org requesting an extension.
-Failure to do so will result in your award being cancelled.
+Yes.
+Email firstname.lastname@example.org requesting an extension.
+Failure to do so will result in a loss of your award.